You'll want to check out the Exhibit Hall map and other lists

 The aisles are too crowded to notice everything.
 It's frustrating to make what you think is a thorough pass through the entire Exhibit Hall, only to read about some amazing booth/item that you completely missed.
 Sometimes there's just too much to take in, sometimes it's too crowded to see everything, or an author's line or group cosplay is blocking something important.

 It's reassuring.
 Okay, this is for veteran attendees, not first-timers.
-But after the fade of so many beloved booths from the floor - favorite destinations, indie publishers, friendly artists - it's always comforting to look and see who's still there.
+But after the fade of so many beloved booths from the floor, it's always comforting to see old favorites.

 So.
 Take a look at the Small Press, Artists' Alley, Fan Tables, and Exhibitors - and at least decide if there's a strategy to be had there.
 Because there probably is.